cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 The kubebuilder framework provides all the requisites for building the manager binary, the image of a container starting the manager, and the Kubernetes resources necessary for deploying this manager, including the `CustomResourceDefinition` resource defining your custom resource, a `Deployment` to deploy the manager, and RBAC rules for your operator to be able to access the Kubernetes API.

-### Metacontroller - Lightweight Kubernetes controllers as a service
+### Metacontroller - Lightweight Kubernetes Controllers as a Service

 [Metacontroller](https://metacontroller.github.io/metacontroller/) is an operator, that makes it easy to write and deploy custom operators.